jvitkauskas/usb-watchdog/README.md

 ## (Re)setting timeout

 The easiest way is to write hex value to hid device using printf.
-According to information online, value 1E should cause a timeout in 5 minutes (0x1E is 30 in decimal and the device should multiply it internally by 10 seconds, so 30 * 10 seconds = 300 seconds = 5 minutes), but my observed timeout is about 2 minutes.
-It seems like my device has a different timeout implementation: number 10 (in hex) is about 58 seconds and number 11 (in hex) is about 62 seconds, so timeout in minutes should be multiplied by 11 hex, ~5 minute timeout should be 0x55.
+According to information online, value 1E should cause a timeout in 5 minutes (0x1E is 30 in decimal and the device should multiply it internally by 10 seconds, so 30 * 10 seconds = 300 seconds = 5 minutes), but observed timeout is less than 2 minutes.
+It seems like my device has a different timeout implementation: number 10 (in hex) is about 58 seconds and number 11 (in hex) is about 62 seconds, so timeout in minutes should be multiplied by 11 hex, approximately 5 minute timeout is archievable using value 0x55.

 Example of timeout reset command: